 Don’t travel alone if at all possible

 I know this sucks.
 I know this disease isolates people and it may be hard to find someone.
 If that is the case for you I am so so sorry.
 I have traveled alone.
 It is harder, but it is possible.
-I would say that if you travel alone, tell the airline both ahead and at check in and make sure they send someone to assist you for getting through the airport and boarding the plane and back.
+I would say that if you travel alone, tell the airline ahead, notify TSA cares (which should provide assistance from curb trough security) and at check in and make sure they send someone to assist you for getting through the airport and boarding the plane and back.
 The person assisting you will get you from the ticket counter to the gate, but they will leave you at the gate.
+Make sure you have gone to the bathroom before they leave you to wait because they will take the wheelchair if you were borrowing one.
 Then when boarding happens they send someone to help you board.
 When you get off the plane ask for assistance with baggage and getting to your ground transport.
 Explain that you have sensory overload issues and need them to go slowly because they tend to book it.
 At security ask for a manager to watch while you get patted down (this sounds like overkill but trust me).

 If you aren’t traveling, but just starting to go out in the world in the wheelchair, still bring someone with you on your first ventures out to new places if at all possible.
 Learning how to handle being out in the world with ME/CFS and a wheelchair is difficult and stressful for the first few months and support makes a huge difference if you can get it.